jdr0bins0n/data146/project2.md

 ![](even.png)

 The variables $\alpha$ and $\beta$ describe the probabilities of success in the distribution.
-Within the beta distribution equation, **$alpha$-1** corresponds to the probability of success of an outcome and **$beta$-1** corresponds to the probability of failure of an outcome.
+Within the beta distribution equation, **alpha-1** corresponds to the probability of success of an outcome and **beta-1** corresponds to the probability of failure of an outcome.
 As you increase the $\alpha$ value, the probability of success increases and the distribution shifts to the right (as pictured below)

 ![](right_skewed.png)

-The mean and median of this plot approximate at 70% -- this is the $\alpha$ value I set the random distribution to.
+The mean and median of this plot approximate at 70% -- this is the alpha value I set the random distribution to.

-On the other hand, if you increase the $\beta$ value, the probability of failure increases and the distribution shifts to the left (as pictured below)
+On the other hand, if you increase the beta value, the probability of failure increases and the distribution shifts to the left (as pictured below)

 ![](left_skewed.png)

-The mean and median of this plot approximate at 30% -- this is the $\alpha$ value I set the random distribution to.
+The mean and median of this plot approximate at 30% -- this is the alpha value I set the random distribution to.
+The beta value was set to 70

 ## 3